 See 1.1.1 Taxes/Duties Payable upon Execution of the Sales Agreement.

-Subject to the general requirements for any contract to be substantively valid as a contract, there are no known types of leases which are neither permissible nor recognised under Cayman Islands law.
+Subject to the general requirements for any contract to be substantively valid as a contract, there are no known types of leases which are not permissible or recognised under Cayman Islands law.

-In principle, the Cayman Islands courts will recognise and enforce an aircraft lease if it is governed by the laws of a jurisdiction other than the Cayman Islands provided that:
+In principle, the Cayman Court will recognise and enforce an aircraft lease if it is governed by the laws of a jurisdiction other than the Cayman Islands, provided that:

-Subject to the provisos above and general qualifications, we would expect the Cayman Islands courts to give effect to an English law or New York law-governed lease in customary form and on customary market terms.
+Subject to the provisos above and general qualifications, one would expect the Cayman Court togive effect to an English law or New York law-governed lease in customary form and on customary market terms.

-The term "enforceable" and its cognates, as used in this analysis, means that the obligations assumed by any party under any document are of a type which the courts of the Cayman Islands enforce.
+The term "enforceable" and its cognates, as used in this analysis, means that the obligations assumed by any party under any document are of a type which the Cayman Court would enforce.
 This does not mean that those obligations will necessarily be enforced in all circumstances in accordance with their terms.

 There are currently no foreign exchange controls or foreign exchange regulations under Cayman Islands law.